 Amendments to IAS 8 were issued in February 2021, IASB issued Definition of Accounting Estimates, which amends IAS 8.
 The amendment replaces the definition of accounting estimates.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
 The amendment provides clarification to help entities to distinguish between accounting policies and accounting estimates.
 The amendments are effective for annual periods beginning on or after January 1, 2023.
 The Company has concluded that there is no impact of adopting these amendments on its consolidated financial statements on October 1, 2023.

-NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS Canadian Funds As at and for the period ended December 31, 2024 and 2023
+NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS Canadian Funds As at and for the three and six months ended March 31, 2025 and 2024

 3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)